MissedMemo/tv-listings/README.md

 > We use CSS Modules and PostCSS, which are increasingly popular cutting edge techniques to help manage, and maximize the effectiveness of styles.
 Additionally, we extract hashed ids to a separate file, use a combination of 'ignore-styles' and 'classnames' modules to enable tests to continue to work with hashed class names, and rely on autoprefix to support modern features like flexbox in older browsers.

 > We first work out UI element placement and sizing using div blocks and lorem-ipsum placeholder text in separate html/css files before re-implementing as React components in our project.
-We chose the ['Asparin-C' color scheme](https://color.adobe.com/explore/most-popular/?time=all) from an online Adobe resource.
+We chose the ['Asparin-C' color scheme](https://color.adobe.com/explore/most-popular/?time=all) from Adobe's online resource.

-###3) Plan desired feature set, UIX, and expected tech. stack
-(expect to implement a limited subset in the time available)

-###4) Conduct offline "spikes", to explore specific tech. issues
-* user login/authorization
-* server-side rendering

-###5) Evolve the UI, emphasizing extensibility, relying on newer tech.
-* flexbox with auto-prefix etc.
+> We skip using Redux until and unless it becomes necessary -- a hot topic in recent industry discussions -- and also because Redux support is still lacking under react-router 4's new, vastly-improved approach to routing.